ibm-cloud-docs/appid/cd-users.md

 If you disable self-service sign up or add a user on their behalf, the user does not receive a welcome or verification email when they're added.
 {: tip}
+1- I would remove the “roles” from the json since its not mandatory.
+2- mention that username-password is also possible.
 **To add a new user with the GUI:**

 1. Navigate to the **Cloud Directory > Users** tab of the {{site.data.keyword.appid_short_notm}} dashboard.